litereplica/xrc4/README.md

 The number of swaps can be 256 to make sure all the bytes will be swapped at least once.

-Note that this algorithm limits the used nounce length to the number of swaps.
-So the nounce can be up to 256 bytes long.
+Note that this algorithm limits the used nonce length to the number of swaps.
+So the nonce can be up to 256 bytes long.

 With this we end up with (theoretically) the maximum of 2^2080 unique keystreams (if my calculation is not wrong: 256 bytes * 8 bits + 32 bits from the counter)

-Of course we can use a smaller length nounce.
+Of course we can use a smaller length nonce.

-For a 8 bytes nounce we have 2^96 unique keystreams.
+For a 8 bytes nonce we have 2^96 unique keystreams.

 ## Third proposal change